 Figure 17.
-Cumulative luminosity functions for the Milky Way satellite system, defined to consist of all galaxies within 280 kpcof the Galactic Centre.
-Simulated "Milky Ways" are taken to be disk-dominated central galaxies with stellar masses between 4 and $6 \times 10^{10} M{\odot}$.
+Cumulative luminosity functions for the Milky Way satellite system, defined to consist of all galaxies within 280 kpc of the Galactic Centre.
+Simulated "Milky Ways" are taken to be disk-dominated central galaxies with stellar masses between 4 and $8\times10^{10}M{\odot}$.
 Solid curves give the median satellite count predicted above each absolute magnitude, while dotted curves delineate the 10% and 90% tails of the count distribution.
 The upper panel gives results for our preferred model applied to the MS-II.
 This assumes the effects of reionization to be as advocated by Okamoto et al. (2008).
-In the central panel we show what happens if we instead use the reionization prescription of Gnedin et al. (2000), keeping all other model parameters fixed.
-For the lower panel reionization is assumed to have no effect on galaxy formation.
+In the central panel we show what happens if we instead use the reionization prescription of Gnedin (2000), keeping all other model parameters fixed.
+Reionization effects are weaker in the Okamoto et al. (2008) model than in that of Gnedin (2000).
+More detailed discussion of these two recipes can be found in Sec.
+3.1.
+For the lower panel, reionization is assumed to have no effect on galaxy formation.
 In each panel the cumulative luminosity function for the 11 "classical" satellites of the Milky Way is shown as a stepped red curve ending at $M_V \sim -8$.
 The abundance of satellites with $M_V < -5$ estimated by Koposov et al. (2008) is indicated by a large filled red circle.
 Because of the substantial and uncertain completeness correction needed to make this estimate, we have arbitrarily assigned it an error bar of a factor of two.